-- A. Financial support of the Association shall be provided by dues assessed to the member fraternities in accordance through action of the Association, and with the bylaws. - B. The Interfraternity Council Director of Finance will create an operating budget for the Association during the spring for the following academic year. - 1.
-The budget will be presented to the Interfraternity Senate and must be passed by a majority vote of Interfraternity Senate representatives at an announced meeting of the Interfraternity Senate. - C. The Interfraternity Council Director of Finance will distribute chapter-billing statements every semester. - 1.
-Fines for late bills will assess a penalty of 3% for being a week late, 5% for two weeks late, and 7% for being three weeks late. - 2.
-After three weeks, chapters that have not paid their bill will lose voting rights with the Interfraternity Senate.
-After four weeks the Interfraternity Council will review each chapter that has not yet paid and determine further sanctions. - i.
-Sanctions could include, but are not limited to, withholding recruitment material, not publishing chapter in recruitment publications, extra community service hours, and programming. - 3.
-If a chapter issues a check to the IFC Office to pay for their chapter bill and the check does not clear the bank due to insufficient funds (i.e. the check bounces) the chapter will be required to reissue a check with an additional 10% fee applied.
-Further late fees will then be applied after the due date of two weeks from the date of re-issuance of chapter bill. - D. Payment plans can be arranged through the Interfraternity Council Director of Finance.

-- E. Financial support shall also come from formal Recruitment fees at the discretion of the Interfraternity Council Directors of Finance and Recruitment. - F. Colony chapters in their first semester at Washington State University will not be billed Interfraternity Senate dues.
+- 1) Financial support of the IFS shall be provided by dues assessed to the member fraternities in accordance with action of the IFS and with the bylaws. - a) The Interfraternity Council Director of Finance will create an operating budget for the IFS during the fall for the next term. - 2) The budget will be presented to the Interfraternity Senate and must be passed by a majority vote of Interfraternity Senate representatives at an announced meeting of the Interfraternity Senate. - 3) The Interfraternity Council Director of Finance will distribute chapter-billing statements every semester. - a) Fines for late bills will assess a penalty of 3% for being a week late, 5% for two weeks late, and 7% for being three weeks late. - b) After three weeks, chapters that have not paid their bill will lose voting rights with the Interfraternity Senate.
+After four weeks the Interfraternity Council will review each chapter that has not yet paid and determine further sanctions. - i) Sanctions could include, but are not limited to, withholding recruitment material, not publishing the chapter in recruitment publications, extra community service hours, and additional programming requirements. - c) If a chapter issues a check to the IFC Office to pay for their chapter bill and the check does not clear the bank due to insufficient funds (i.e. the check bounces) the chapter will be required to reissue a check with an additional 10% fee applied.
+Further late fees will then be applied after the due date of two weeks from the date of re-issuance of chapter bill. - 4) Payment plans can be arranged through the Interfraternity Council Director of Finance. - 5) Financial support shall also come from formal Recruitment fees at the discretion of the Interfraternity Council Directors of Finance and Recruitment. - 6) Colony chapters in their first semester at Washington State University will not be billed Interfraternity Senate dues.
 The semester following their initial semester they will be billed the full amount.